Monitor-Break/Additions/README.md

 	Same as Unity Update, called every frame.

 **Make sure they are static, otherwise the code won't pick them up!**

+### CodeSuspender
+Similar to an event but everything that is registered with the event also passes itself.
+When the suspender is triggered all objects registered are given 'priority', after they have finished executing they should run the 'Done()' function (passing themselves).
+Once all registered objects have said they are done (or on trigger if no objects are registered) then a method passed in the CodeSuspender constructor is called.

+Essentially it allows you to run code only after other code has been executed.

 ## Monitor Break Bebug Namespace
 	using MonitorBreak.Bebug;